nelinory/myForecast/README.md

+> **Note:**<br/>
+> WeatherUnderground discounted free API accounts as of 03/01/2019.
+Investigation of a replacement for WeatherUnderground API is in progress.

 ## What is myForecast?
 myForecast is a free Windows Media Center weather application.
 Its use is governed by MIT License.
 Powered by Weather Underground ® API.
 Icons provided by The Weather Channel, LLC weather.com ®.